jancona/m17/README.md

 ## Tools

+### M17 Messaging Bridge

+[m17-bridge](./cmd/m17-bridge/) is an experimental network service that bridges M17 SMS messages to and from other messaging protocols.
+It speaks the [M17 Internet protocol](https://github.com/M17-Project/M17_inet/blob/main/M17%20Internet%20Interface.md), so it looks like a reflector to hotspots/repeaters that connect to it.

+It bridges to these systems:
+* **Discord:** An M17 module letter is connected to a Discord channel.
+All M17 messages are send to the channel and all channel messages are sent to connected hotspots/repeaters.
+Since all received traffic is sent over the air, membertship in the Discord channels should be restricted to licensed hams.
+* **IRC:** An M17 module letter is connected to an IRC server and allows sending and receiving private messages via M17 SMS.
+Because received traffic is sent over the air, accounts on the server should probably be restricted to licensed hams.
+* **APRS:** An M17 module letter is connected to an APRS-IS server.
+Radios can use M17 SMS messaging to send APRS messages.
+When it sees M17 GNSS data, the bridge will also send periodiic APRS position reports.
+The bridge will send APRS messages to connected radios.
+A radio must send a message in order to register to receive APRS messages.

 ### M17 Gateway

-[m17-gateway](./cmd/m17-gateway/) makes allows a computer and modem to act as a repeater/hotspot.
+[m17-gateway](./cmd/m17-gateway/) allows a computer and modem to act as a repeater/hotspot.
 It also connects RF clients to Internet services such as reflectors.
 It currently supports the [CC1200 Pi HAT](https://github.com/M17-Project/CC1200_HAT-hw) and MMDVM-compatible hotspots and modem.
 When run on a Raspberry Pi with a CC1200 HAT, it can forward M17 voice and packet traffic to and from a reflector, making the Pi/CC1200 HAT an M17 voice and packet hotspot.

 The easiest way to get a working CC1200 hotspot, including `m17-gateway` and a [web dashboard](https://github.com/M17-Project/rpi-dashboard) is using DK1MI's [excellent installer script](https://github.com/DK1MI/cc1200-hotspot-installer).
 Highly recommended!